ironbar/orangutan/reports/04_Modeling.md

 training for more time the 016 agent with a bigger buffer size.
 This probes that not moving backward can be a good choice.
 However good navigations is still not achieved.

-I have trained two models 018 and 019 with more capacity on the visual encoder but they get bad scores.
+TODO: models with more capacity results

 ### Conclusions